Why

 is fine for short trips around town, when you won't have

-much to carry, or anything really demanding or difficult to
+much to carry, or anything really demanding or wide-ranging

 traveling longer distances, or when greater comfort, speed,